noamaianski/portfolio/README.md

 **Languages:** English, Hebrew, Python

 After graduating from <a href="https://www.dal.ca">Dalhousie University</a> with a Bachelor of Science degree in Neuroscience, I moved to South Korea to teach English.
-After teaching for two years, I decided to upgrade my degree to honours.

 This year (Fall 2020), I registered in a Neural Data Science course to challenge myself to learn a new language: **Coding**.
 This portfolio showcases my acquired skills and different samples of work I have completed in the course.